 Amazon sellers today understand the importance of differentiating products and product lines.
 This means having a complimentary product sold along with what you are offering as a primary product.
 There was a time when selling a single item was effective on Amazon, but it has long since passed.

-Amazon does not let you sell at no charge.
+You cannot sell on Amazon at no charge.
 You will be paying fees to the e-commerce giant for your shop space.
 This, along with your manufacturing, importation and shipping to the customer needs to be calculated for your profit margin.
 This is not difficult, just takes a bit of time and perhaps a calculator, some paper and a pencil unless you are experienced with spreadsheet software.

-If you are able to be successful with selling your products, it is always wise to reinvest a portion of your profit margin back into your products for development.
+If you are able to be successful with selling your products, it is always wise to reinvest a portion of your profit margin back into your product research.
 Constant revision and upgrading keeps your customers happy, money flowing in and your competition scrambling – three things that you want to see every day.

 Amazon Best Seller’s List

 Now that you know what not to do, it is time to look at what to do.
-The best place to start looking for products to sell on Amazon is Amazon itself.
+The best place to start looking for top items to sell on Amazon is the site itself.

 You can also find related products, products that tie closely to the BSL list leaders.
-These are certainly something to consider and is frequently seen with some products combined.
+These are certainly something to consider and are frequently seen combined with other top selling items on Amazon.

 There are some products that are going to appear moving and moving well.
 Look carefully at these, as they could be highly seasonal products and will only move during certain times of the year.
 Additionally, like we said previously, the really popular products will have high competition.
 The other extreme to avoid are high, narrow niche products.
-You may like high end fountain pens, but the number of people with an interest in them is small.
+You may like high end fountain pens, but the number of people on Amazon shopping with an interest in high end fountain pens is small.

-Too competitive or not enough buyers – this is the difficult part, but this is why you are reading this piece.
+Too competitive or not enough buyers – this is the difficult part as an Amazon seller, but this is why you are reading this piece.

 Product seller ranking and sale history

 It is important to see these two things for one simple reason – it will help take the growing pains out of getting off the ground with your business.
-You will be able to see how your competition’s products stand up and how well the seller has faired across a large time.
+You will be able to see how your competition’s products sell on Amazon, and how well the seller has faired across a large time.